RafaVero/FraudDetection/README.md

-## This code trains a Logistic Regression model on credit card fraud dataset.
-Will post results and data soon
+## Logistic Regression model on credit card fraud dataset

+# Will post results and data soon